richchapler/AzureSolutionsDocumentation/docs/AI_UserInterface.md

 #### OpenAI.cs

-Repaat the process to create "OpenAI.cs", then replace the default code with:
+Repeat the process to create "OpenAI.cs", then replace the default code with:

 ```
 using Azure.AI.OpenAI;